imperial/cpp-connect/README.md

 - `.tsuruignore` - stop large files being uploaded to ImPaaS due to file size restrictions
 - `.prettierrc` - config for code formatter

-# CI/CD

-The repo has GitHub Actions setup.
-On push to `main` or any branch with a PR to `main`, the following happens:

-1. Linting and format checks run
-2. A build of the application's docker image (which by extension builds the app) is ran

-On push to main, the built docker image is uploaded to the GitHub Container Registry under the name `ghcr.io/imperial/cpp-connect`

 # Deployment Guide

 ## Setting Up ImPaaS